faster-rs/faster-rs/README.md

 ## Using custom values
 `struct`s that can be (de)serialised using [serde](https://crates.rs/crates/serde) are supported as values.
 In order to use such a `struct`, it is necessary to derive the implementations of `Serializable` and `Deserializable` from `serde-derive`.

 In order to use Read-Modify-Write operations on a custom type, it is also necessary to implement the `FasterRmw` trait which exposes an `rmw()` function.
 This function can be used to implement custom logic for Read-Modify-Write operations.
-Currently, it is only safe to perform RMW operations that do not increase the serialised size of the Value.
-For example, addition of numbers is fine but attempting to enlarge a `Vec` or `String` will corrupt the FASTER instance.

 The following example shows a basic struct being used as a value.
 Try it out by running `cargo run --example custom_values`.